1xSeif/GridDB/Security in GridDB.md

-Data security in databases is important to keep privacy, preventing data leaks, and ensuring data integrity.
-It is a critical step of data management that requires great attention and responsibility.
+Data confidentiality, integrity, and availability are central in databases.
+They have a significant part to play in privacy (the idea that information meant for certain people should stay out of the wrong hands), stopping data leaks, and making sure the backup strategies are implemented.
+Proper attention and responsibility need to be exercised on securing this type of information.

-To secure data within GridDB, it is crucial to implement measures that safeguard data confidentiality, integrity, and availability.
-Utilizing GridDB for data security involves encrypting sensitive information, devising data backup strategies, and establishing access controls, Here's how GridDB can be used to achieve data security:
+To ensure secure storage of data within GridDB and the implementation of appropriate measures to safeguard confidentiality, integrity, and availability include encrypting sensitive data in GridDB: which entails creating an encryption key (to encode information) only known by authorized parties; devising backup strategies for important data stored in GridDB, such as using different storage locations; establishing access controls for those who can view or modify certain parts of the grid database.
+Here is how GridDB can be used to achieve secure information while maintaining a high level of access control procedures:

 ### 1. Encryption of Sensitive Data:

 #### a.
 Data Encryption at Rest:
-GridDB offers encryption for data at rest, safeguarding sensitive information within the database.
-This security measure encrypts data files and storage volumes, thwarting unauthorized access.
-Utilizing encryption technologies like AES (Advanced Encryption Standard), GridDB ensures data is encrypted prior to being written to disk.
+GridDB provides encryption of the stored data, which means that important and sensitive data is protected inside the database.
+This security feature works by encoding the information in the data files and storage devices, making them impenetrable to unauthorized users.
+GridDB employs Advanced Encryption Standard (AES) among other encryption technologies so that all data is first encrypted before being saved onto any storage medium.
 ```python
 # Example: Configuring encryption at rest for GridDB container
 container_info = griddb.ContainerInfo("sensitive_data",